g-laliotis/g-laliotis/README.md

 # 💫 About Me:
 👋 Hi, I’m George Laliotis an aspiring developer exploring the world of programming.
 Currently working on **Go** 🐹 and **Python** 🐍, and building cool projects along the way!
 I work as a Technical Supervisor with 15+ years of experience in IT infrastructure, networking, and security systems.
-I specialize in CCTV, networking, wireless networks, VoIP, and enterprise support.
+I specialize in networking, wireless networks, VoIP, and enterprise support.
 I’m passionate about solving complex technical challenges, leading teams, and continuously learning new technologies.

 - 🌱 I’m currently working on **Go** and **Python**
 - 💻 Interested in backend development, automation, and open-source